 3. Demonstrate that when you say you want them to come, you mean it.
 Folks from underrepresented groups end up with additional uncompensated representation labor and emotional labor in mostly-homogeneous teams.
 So compensate them for it.
 Benefits, remote work, time off, their pick of managers, whatever it takes to win this person over.

 And pay them good money.
 Do not try to skate off with the lowest salary they’ll take.
 Do not ask them any variant of the question “What is the lowest amount you’d come to us for?”
 Give them the top amount a person of their experience would make.

 But what if we overpay them by accident?
 You’re much less likely to overpay them by accident than you are to overpay someone from the dominant group by accident.
-An outsize proportion of promoted-out-of-harm’s-way do-nothings sucking up $150k or more that I have met in business have been from the same demographic.
+An outsize proportion of promoted-out-of-harm’s-way do-nothings sucking up multiple six figures that I have met in business have been from the same demographic.
 I’ll let you guess which one it is.
 So if you’re not worried about this for your ‘usual’ hire, then you have absolutely nothing to worry about when it comes to hiring the people you are specifically and strategically targeting.